albertleonardo/skynet/README.md

 ```

 ## Applying to continuous data
-The model can be applied to any waveform in the form of an obspy Stream.
+The model can be applied to any waveform in the form of an obspy Stream, allowing many different formats [formats](https://docs.obspy.org/packages/autogen/obspy.core.stream.read.html).
 See [https://github.com/albertleonardo/skynet/skynet_tutorial.ipynb] for details on loading a model, and getting picks
 ```python
 import skynet